Prepare for Surgery with Hypnosis

 - Have shorter hospital stays due to faster healing and fewer complications

-I would normally recommend you begin your hypnotherapy for surgery preparation about a month before your operation, although we can work over shorter timescales if necessary.
-In assisting you, I bring together almost two decades of experience, including specialised training in pain management and hypnotic analgesia, with established and effective techniques from, for example, stress management, hypnotherapy, meditation, neurolinguistic programming (NLP) and psychotherapy.
+I would normally recommend you begin your hypnotherapy for surgery preparation at least a month before your operation, although we can work over shorter timescales if necessary.
+In assisting you, I bring together over two decades of experience, including specialised training in pain management and hypnotic analgesia, with established and effective techniques from, for example, stress management, hypnotherapy, meditation, neurolinguistic programming (NLP) and psychotherapy.
 These combine to form a powerful set of tools to help you feel calm and confident about your upcoming surgery and to trust your surgeons and your own ability to heal successfully.

 If you have any questions, if you would like a free non-obligation chat on the phone, or if you would like to book an initial consultation, please get in touch and we can discuss how I can help you.